 How much money will tenants get towards their purchasing deposits?

-The amount of money that you will receive back if you decide to purchase the home you’ve been renting from Co-ownership depends on
+The amount of money that you will receive back at the end of your tenancy if you decide to purchase the home you’ve been renting depends on

 - how much your rent is and